Something has broken, what should we do?

 Property deposits, minus any deductions, will be returned to a single account via BACS within 14 days of the contract end-date.
 You must provide us with the account details for where you would like the monies returned.

-Typically, you will be reminded of your obligations under the Tenancy Agreement in early August, after which a property inspection will take place prior to the completion of the contractual period.
+Typically, you will be reminded of your obligations under the Licence Agreement in early August, after which a property inspection will take place prior to the completion of the contractual period.
 You will then be given an opportunity to rectify any discrepancies.
 If these remain on the day following the end of your contractual period, they will be rectified at your cost.

 When can I pick up the keys?

-You can pick up the keys, by arrangement, any time on or after 01 September.
+You can pick up the keys, by arrangement, any time on or after 1st September.
 Only one representative from your group needs to do this.

-We will be on hand on the 01 September move-in day to help you.
+We will be on hand on the 1st September move-in day to help you.
 If you want to move in later than this, please let us know as special arrangements will need to be made.

-When do we sign the tenancy agreement?
+When do we sign the Licence to Occupy?

-How much should we budget for utilities?
+How much should we budget for utilities in a semi-inclusive property?

 Where can I find your Energy Performance Certificates (EPCs)?